 Begin the body of your research paper on the following page, starting with the title head.
 Write the title of the research in the next line of the page in plain text (don’t bold, italicize or bold the title).
 The body section of an APA formatted paper features four main parts.
 These include; introduction, methodology, Results, and Discussion.

 Begin a new section with an introductory paragraph (indented).
 This is where you present the problem and the main idea or point that the paper is going to discuss, also known as a thesis statement.
 The introduction part should be more detailed than the abstract.

 Begin a new section with a subtitle “methodology” (Centered and bold).
 This part shows the reader how you conducted your research.
 Describe the methods and processes that you applied in your data collection.
 Summarize your data in this section.

 Begin a new section of the research with a subtitle “Results” (centered and bold).
 This section summarizes the data.
 Use charts and graphs to display data.

 Begin a new section with a subtitle “Discussion” (bold and centered).
 The discussion section is where you analyze and interpret the results for your research, draw conclusions with supportive information on how data led to your findings, and discusses whether or not the results from the research supported your hypothesis, and finally, determine the limitations of your study and the necessary steps that can be taken to improve on similar future studies.

-Note-Remember that in-text citations are used throughout the body of the text according to APA citation styles (refer to APA 6th edition formatting guidelines).
-In-text citation should reflect in the list of reference.
+Note-Remember that in-text citations are used throughout the body of the text according to APA citation styles (refer to APA 6th edition formatting guidelines). apa in text citation should reflect in the list of reference.

 On a new page, start with a running title on the first line of the page.
 Then, center bold the title “References” (without question marks, not underlined or italicized).
-List your sources according to APA referencing style (refer to APA 6th edition referencing format guide)
+List your sources according to APA referencing format (refer to APA 6th edition referencing format guide).